-Ilam Park to Dovedale Stepping Stones
+Walk Ilam Park to the Stepping Stones in Dovedale

 Discover the limestone countryside of the southern Peak District, famed for its wildlife and geology.

 Starting at the tranquil Victorian landscape and woodland of Ilam Park, this easy walk takes you into Dovedale, an iconic and spectacular gorge carved out by the river Dove.

 Ilam Park, grid ref: SK132507

 Start at Ilam Park and take the footpath towards Ilam church.
 Look out for the shafts of two 1,000-year-old Saxon crosses in the churchyard.